成人大片

 ORALHLTH 1203BHO - Human Biology IOH Part 2

-Teaching Hospitals - Semester 2 - 2024
+Teaching Hospitals - Semester 2 - 2025

-This stream aims to provide the student with the biological grounding upon which the practice of dentistry rests.
+This course aims to provide the student with the biological grounding upon which the practice of dentistry rests.
 It is an introduction to the anatomy and physiology of the human body and in particular the teeth and oro-facial regions.
 Topics include: basic biochemistry, general anatomy and physiology, general histology, oral histology and embryology, anatomy and physiology of the head and neck, microbiology and immunology.

 • General Course Information